ragnaringi/juce-tools/README.md

+# juce-tools

 A command line utility to simplify working with JUCE projects.

-Install then run from any directory that contains a JUCE installation and one or more .jucer projects.
+Run it from a JUCE project directory containing one or more .jucer files.
+The tool uses the local JUCE Projucer to open, export, and build projects.

-## Commands available
+## Commands

+### juce-tools up

-`juce-tools up`  Opens up a .jucer project using the local Projucer
+Opens a .jucer project using the local Projucer.

+### juce-tools export

-`juce-tools export`  Exports a .jucer project
+Exports the selected .jucer project using Projucer.

+### juce-tools exporters

+Lists exporters configured in the selected .jucer project.

+Example output:

+    Available exporters for MyProject:
+      MacOSX
+      iOS
+      VisualStudio2026

+### juce-tools code

-`juce-tools code`  Exports a .jucer project and opens in the relevant IDE
+Exports the selected .jucer project and opens the default exported project for the current platform.

-`juce-tools build`  Compiles an exported .jucer project using the platform build tools
+To open a specific exporter:

+    juce-tools code --exporter iOS

+### juce-tools build

+Exports the selected .jucer project and builds the default exported project for the current platform.

+To build a specific exporter:

+    juce-tools build --exporter MacOSX

+To specify a build scheme:

+    juce-tools build --exporter MacOSX --scheme "MyProject - Standalone Plugin"

+### juce-tools clean

+Removes the contents of the local Builds directory.

+To also remove Projucer build artifacts:

+    juce-tools clean --all

+## Options

+### --verbose

+Streams command output directly to the terminal.

+Example:

+    juce-tools --verbose build --exporter MacOSX --scheme "MyProject - Standalone Plugin"

+Without --verbose, commands are printed before they run and output is shown only if a command fails.

-## Steps to install
+## Installation

-Clone the repo and build the go module directly with `go build -o juce-tools` or install the pre-built binaries using the provied shell scripts.
+Clone the repo and build the Go module directly:

+    go build -o juce-tools

+Or install the pre-built binaries using the provided install scripts.

-### Mac
+### macOS

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/ragnaringi/juce-tools/main/scripts/install.sh)"`
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/ragnaringi/juce-tools/main/scripts/install.sh)"

-### Win
+### Windows

+Run from an Administrator shell:

-`Invoke-WebRequest -Uri https://raw.githubusercontent.com/ragnaringi/juce-tools/main/scripts/install.bat -OutFile .\temp.bat; .\temp.bat; rm .\temp.bat` Requires Administrator shell
+    Invoke-WebRequest -Uri https://raw.githubusercontent.com/ragnaringi/juce-tools/main/scripts/install.bat -OutFile .\temp.bat; .\temp.bat; rm .\temp.bat